Ecwid/ecwid-wordpress-plugin/readme.txt

 === Ecwid Shopping Cart ===
 Contributors: ecwid
-Tags: ecwid, shopping cart, ecommerce, wordpress ecommerce, wp e-commerce, paypal, e-commerce, online store, store, shop, cart, online shop, shopping, digital goods, downloadable products, product catalog, ecomerce, products, facebook, f-commerce
+Tags: ecwid, shopping cart, ecommerce, paypal, e-commerce, online store, store, shop, cart, digital goods, downloadable products, product catalog, facebook
 Requires at least: 3.5
 Tested up to: 4.4
 Stable tag: 4.1.2

-Ecwid is a full-featured shopping cart that can be added to any Wordpress site in less than 5 minutes.
-Start using Ecwid for free today.
+Powerful, easy to use shopping cart.
+PCI DSS Level 1: same as your bank.
+Sell on the go iPhone&Android app.
+Professional support.
+Free plan available

 == Description ==
 **Wordpress.com officially recommends Ecwid as an e-commerce solution to millions of its users!**

-[Ecwid](http://www.ecwid.com?source=wporg-plugin-site "Ecwid site") is a powerful and easy-to-use shopping cart solution that allows you to sell on your WordPress website.
-Join over *800,000* sellers in *175* countries and sell globally with over *40* international payment options, real-time shipping integrations and support of *45* languages.
+Ecwid is a powerful, secure and easy-to-use shopping cart solution that allows you to sell on your WordPress website.
+Join over *900,000* sellers in *175* countries and sell globally with over *40* international payment options, real-time shipping integrations and support of *45* languages.

+= PCI DSS validated Level 1 Service Provider =

+Ecwid is PCI DSS Level 1 certified, which is the gold standard for e-commerce solutions worldwide.
+This means that when selling online with Ecwid, you won’t have any problems with the bank you do business with.
+With 40+ payment options and secure HTTPS checkout your Ecwid store is PCI DSS compliant from the beginning.

+= Free Support =

+Friendly and knowledgeable support experts available 24/5 so you can get immediate help when you need it.
+Free email support and community forums.
+Unlimited chat and phone support available in premium plans.

-= Full-featured Shopping Cart =
+= Merchant Mobile Apps =

-Ecwid is a free e-commerce solution that is designed to fit any existing site.
-Simply set up this plugin and your products, categories and checkout pages will automatically embed on your WordPress site and adjust themselves to the given page size and layout.
-Quickly launch your online shop and use [Ecwid's rich feature set](http://www.ecwid.com/features?source=wporg-plugin-site "Ecwid features") to attract more customers to your WordPress store.
+Ecwid provides free mobile applications for iOS and Android to manage your store and sell on the go.
+Scan products, track inventory, manage sales and accept payments using your mobile device as a POS station.
+Everything is automatically synchronized with your Wordpress store.

-= Data Security and Seamless Upgrades =
+= Unlimited Storage, Automatic Backups and Seamless Upgrades =

 With Ecwid, your store data is fully hosted on our secure servers.
-So, regardless of the hosting you use, you get free of cost:
+Regardless of the hosting service you use, your Ecwid store includes:

+* unlimited storage
-* unlimited storage and regular backups
+* regular backups
 * seamless upgrades and security updates
-* secure checkout via encrypted HTTPS connection

 So, you don't need to worry about software updates, security patches and server maintenance - we do that for you.
 Your online store gets all the new features and bug fixes automatically.

-= Mobile Responsive Design =

-Ecwid works fine on any Wordpress site, especially on those running mobile-optimized themes.
-Your store looks perfect on any smartphone and automatically adapts to your customer’s screen size: laptops, tablets, smart TVs or smart watches.
-Check out this [demo](http://www.ecwid.com/demo?source=wporg-plugin-site)

-= Social Commerce =
+= Facebook Storefront =

-Unlock power of social commerce with Ecwid – add your existing online store to Facebook in a few clicks and sell to millions of Facebook users.
-Ecwid will automatically synchronize your products, customers, orders and inventory between your WordPress and Facebook store fronts.
+Add your online store to Facebook and sell to millions of Facebook users.
+No addons needed.
+Ecwid will automatically synchronize your products, customers, orders and inventory between your WordPress and Facebook storefronts.
 Ecwid is the **#1 e-commerce app on Facebook**.
 Join!

 = Sell Everywhere =

-With Ecwid, you can mirror your online shop on many websites, blogs, social sites and marketplaces like *Google Shopping*, *Yahoo* and *Shopping.com* and sell simultaneously everywhere.
+With Ecwid, you can include your online shop on multiple websites, blogs, social sites and marketplaces like *Google Shopping* and *eBay* and sell simultaneously everywhere.
 Add your store to as many sites as you want, manage it from one place.

-= Lightning Fast =
+= Mobile Responsive Design =

-New-gen technologies make Ecwid much faster than usual shopping carts regardless the hosting service you use.
+Ecwid works great on any Wordpress site, especially those running on mobile-optimized themes.
+Your store looks perfect on smartphones and automatically adapts to your customer’s screen size: laptops, tablets, smart TVs or smart watches.
+Check out this [demo](http://www.ecwid.com/demo?source=wporg-plugin-site)

-= Free =
+= Free Plan Available =

-Although Ecwid is packed with high-value features, Free plan is always available with no setup charges and no transaction fees.
-Get your online store up and running without paying anything.
-As your business grows, you can consider upgrading to one of our premium plans to get more ecommerce features.
+The Free plan is always available with no hidden setup charges or transaction fees.
+Get your online store up and running at zero cost.
+As your business grows, Ecwid will grow with you.
+When the time is right, consider upgrading to one of our premium plans to get more robust ecommerce features.
 See also: [Ecwid plan and pricing](http://www.ecwid.com/pricing?source=wporg-plugin-site)

-= See In Action =
+= See Ecwid In Action =

 * [Demo Store](http://www.ecwid.com/demo?source=wporg-plugin-site "Ecwid demo")
 * [Ecwid Control panel](https://my.ecwid.com/?source=wporg-plugin-site "Ecwid Control Panel") (you will be able to create a free Ecwid account)

 = Ecwid Site =